-Answer: ANR stands for Application Not Responding, this is used when the application main activity does not respond for a while.
-It depends on some conditions like if there is no response to input after 5sec or the broadcast receiver is not done executing within 10 seconds.
+Answer: ANR stands for Application Not Responding.
+It is used when the application’s main activity stops responding for a while.
+It depends on some conditions, like if there is no response to input after 5 seconds or the broadcast receiver is not done executing within 10 seconds.

-Answer: AAPT stands for Android Asset Packaging Tool, it helps the developer to handle zip-compatible archives, that can create, extract and view the contents.
+Answer: AAPT stands for Android Asset Packaging Tool.
+It is a tool that is part of the Google SDK, and it helps the developer to handle zip-compatible archives, i.e., create, extract and view the contents.

-Answer: We use HashMaps like structure such as Bundles to carry trivial data from one activity to its sub-activities.
+Answer: We use HashMaps-like structures, such as Bundles, to pass trivial data from one activity to its sub-activities.

-Question: Why is WebView and why we use it in android?
+Question No. 22: Why is WebView, and why do we use it in Android?

-Answer: WebView is a window or view which is used to show web pages inside an android application, it gives a browser look to the application.
-WebView uses WebKit rendering engine to display web pages and it also includes some navigation tools like forwarding, backward and history.
+Answer: WebView is a window or view that displays web pages inside an Android application.
+It gives a web-browser-like look to the application.
+WebView uses the WebKit rendering engine to display web pages, and it also includes some navigation tools like forward, backward, and history buttons.

-Answer: Context is a class that handles the current state of the running application, it provides services like resolving resources, get access to the database and so on.
+Answer: Context is a class that handles the current state of a running Android application.
+It provides services like resolving resources and accessing the database.
+There are two types of Context: